E2B Menu Editor

 When you switch in a .imgPTN file, you will see the standard ‘CSM’ Legacy menu, but it can be changed as shown below…

-Use E2B_Editor.exe to configure a \MyCSM.cfg file to change your .imgPTN menu.
+Use E2B_Editor.exe to configure a \MyCSM.cfg file to change your .imgPTN menu as follows:

 - Use \_ISO\SWITCH_E2B.exe or the E2B boot menu to select a recently-made .imgPTN file